 Veeam Agent assigns GFS flags in the similar way as Veeam Backup & Replication does for VM backup files.
 To learn about logic behind GFS flags, see the Assignment of GFS Flags and Removal of GFS Flags sections in the Veeam Backup & Replication User Guide.

-When planning to use GFS retention policy, mind the following limitations:
+When planning to use GFS retention policy, consider the following limitations:

-- As Veeam Agent does not create new full backup files while applying the GFS retention policy, you must configure your backup jobs in a way you do not lose any essential data due to an insufficient number of full backup files.
+- [Applicable to all backup targets except object storage] While applying the GFS retention policy, Veeam Agent does not create new full backup files.
+You must configure your backup jobs in a way you do not lose any essential data due to an insufficient number of full backup files.
 For example, if you configure monthly GFS retention, you need at least one full backup file per month.

 - If a GFS flag is assigned to a full backup file in an active backup chain, the following applies: